 Jason thought about it for a few seconds.
 “Yeah, it does make sense.
 So here’s my answer to your question.
 I have my mom back.
 She’s just like the Mom I’ve always had, and she tells me she’s fine with me being gay.”

 “When did she change?”

 “Let’s see.
 It was the Tuesday after I told my family that I’m gay.
 I went to Ron’s house with him after school.
 He talked me into telling his mom that I’d come out to my family on Sunday.
 His mom is great, she’s a child psychologist and works with kids.
-She asked what my mom does and I told her that she transcribes textbooks into Braille for the Department of Education so blind kids can go to regular schools.
+She asked what my mom does and I told her that she transcribes textbooks into Braille for the Department of Education so blind kids can go to school.
+Or read books for fun, I guess.
 Mrs. Cantham...”
 Jason realized that he given Doctor Byers some information that he hadn’t intended.

 “I shouldn’t have told you her name.
 Is everything I tell you going to be private?”

 “Yes, everything is confidential.
 I won’t reveal anything you tell me unless you tell me that it’s alright.”

 “Okay, thanks for that.
 Anyway, Mrs. Cantham said she’d like to meet my mom and talk about Braille because sometimes she counsels blind kids and knowing about Braille and how it works would help her.
 I said I’d tell my mom and have her call after dinner.
 So, I got home from Ron’s and Mom was just like she’d always been.
 You know, friendly and interested in what I did at school and she had a snack ready for me.
 I asked her if she’s okay with me being gay, and she said yes, she didn’t care if I was gay or straight or anything in between, that she loves me unconditionally.
 She apologized for how she reacted when I said that I’m gay on Sunday, and for how she’d been acting since then.”